adiwg/mdEditor-doc/tutorial/add-new-record.md

-# Add a New Metadata Record
+# Tutorial: Add a New Metadata Record
 ---

 ![Adding a new record](/assets/get-started/add-record.png){caption}